Boston Red Sox legend David Ortiz was one of baseball's most beloved sluggers during his heyday, mashing 541 home runs

 David Ortiz's Net Worth in 2022

 According to Celebrity Net Worth, Ortiz boasts an estimated net worth of $55 million in 2021.

 David Américo Ortiz Arias was born in 1975 and raised in the Dominican Republic.
 He was raised by his mother Angela Rosa Arias, who tragically passed away in a car accident in 2002, and his father Enrique Ortiz.

 Ortiz was married to his wife, Tiffany Ortiz, since 2002.
 But the couple announced in 2021 they would be splitting up and remaining friends and co-parents.
-While Tiffany stays out of the spotlight for the most part, she was heavily involved in the David Ortiz Children’s Fund throughout his career.
+While Tiffany stays out of the spotlight for the most part, she was heavily involved in the David Ortiz Children's Fund and other charity work throughout his career.

 In 2019, Ortiz endured an infamous health scare after being shot and severely wounded while at a Santo Domingo bar, the Dial Bar and Lounge in the Dominican Republic.
 After several weeks in the hospital, Ortiz was back on the road to recovery.